 Section 1: Voting Rights: Each organization shall have one vote.
 A member organization may appoint any person to serve as its delegate to the CGO, with the limitation that no delegate may vote on behalf of more than two organizations.

 Section 3: Nominations: A nominating committee shall be appointed at the Annual business meeting prior to the election cycle.
 The committee shall consist of at least 3 member organization representatives, but not more than 5.
 The committee members shall chose a chair among themselves.
+The Council Administrator shall be an ex-officio member.
 All ballots shall be by mail in advance of the annual meeting where the officers are to take office.
 Any voting member shall have the right to inspect the ballots at the meeting at which the results are announced.

 Article VI – Meetings